core-skills/04-getting-to-know-the-tools/program/01_intro.md

 & synchronize workflow for shared programming, and be able to effectively code in pairs (pair programming model) and share the results.

+## Getting to Know the Tools

+The following weeks will dive into building models, but today is about getting comfortable with the tools we'll continue to use throughout the rest of the course.
-There should also be plenty of time to look at other things as needed.
+There are a few exercises to go through, but there should also be plenty of time to look at other things as needed.

 First we'll follow up on a few things which we identified as worth returning to from last week - the data science workflow,  and the packages which make up the scientific python ecosystem.